PythonGermany/42_webserv/README.md

 # Introduction

 This project is a basic HTTP server written in C++98.
+The standards below (HTTP/CGI) are not completely implemented and were rather used as a guideline for basic webserver functionality than a requirement.

 | Functionality | Description | External info
 | --- | --- | --- |